 The 2014 is the earliest brood year that a PIT-based estimate of SAR could be calculated, because subyearlings were not PIT tagged for brood year 2013.
 The number of returning adults from the PIT tagged subyearlings was so low that the accuracy of the estimate has considerable uncertainty.
 However, the fact that zero fish returned from the segregated subyearling program and only three adults returned from the integrated program suggests that PIT tags may not be a good tool for evaluating the SAR of subyearling Summer Chinook.
 PIT tagging resources may be better utilized increasing the sample size of yearling release groups.
-In 2019, the program will have five years of data to assess smolt survival differences and two to three years of adult returns.
-This will provide insight on two options for the program: 1.) continue PIT tagging the subyearlings or 2.) rear fewer integrated subyearlings and, if possible, convert some of the integrated subyearlings to yearlings.
+In future years the program will have more years of data to assess smolt to adult survival differences that can be used to provide insight on two options for the program: 1.) continue PIT tagging the subyearlings or 2.) rear fewer integrated subyearlings and, if possible, convert some of the integrated subyearlings to yearlings.

-SAR for the most recent full brood returns (2011) was significantly above the 5-year and long-term averages.
+SAR for the most recent full brood returns (2012) was similar to the 5-year and higher than the long-term averages.
 It is likely that the SAR estimate is biased low because some recovery efforts were not expanded within RMIS, and also because some fish likely have yet to return.
 We had no way to obtain information necessary to do these expansions or to even speculate as the magnitude of the potential error introduced because of it.
 In the future, we suggest also using PIT tags as an independent, additional estimate of SAR.